-- a) Line length: The length of the control lines must be 15,92 +/- 0,04 m.
-It is measured from the inboard face of the grip of control handle to the longitudinal centre line of the model aircraft. - b) Control System: two multi-strand control lines of a minimum diameter of0,385 mm (no minus tolerance) must be used.
-No free ends capable of entangling an opponent's lines, and no line splices, are permitted.
-A safety strap connecting the competitor's wrist to the control handle must be provided by the competitor and worn at all times while his model aircraft is flying.
-The strap should be as shown in the sketch (overleaf) i.e. it should be attached to the wrist with a loop and sliding knot so that if the handle is released it tightens itself securely around the wrist.
-The point of attachment at the handle is left to the discretion of the pilot.
+- d) The motor shall be naturally aspirated via a single round venturi with a maximum effective diameter of 4 mm. - e) Any interconnecting chamber between the air intake and the induction port of the motor shall have a maximum volume of 1,75 cm.
+This clearly prohibits sub-piston induction for supplementary air intake. - f) A safety wire with a minimum diameter of 0,5 mm must be attached between the control system and the engine(s).
+The engine(s) must always stay connected to the lines. - g) A safety strap connecting the competitor's wrist to the control handle must be provided by the competitor and worn at all times while his model aircraft is flying.
+The strap should be as shown in the sketch i.e. it should be attached to the wrist with a loop and sliding knot so that if the handle is released it will tighten itself securely around the wrist.
+The point of attachment at the handle is up to the discretion of the pilot.